jiawei397/lodash_es/README.md

 > Copy from `lodash-es v4.17.21`.

-I hope the lock of DeNO can lock my dependent version, but now I encounter the wrong version of lodash, even if I have used the pin version like this:
+I hope the lock of Deno can lock my dependent version, but now I encounter the wrong version of lodash, even if I have used the pin version like this:
 `https://cdn.skypack.dev/pin/lodash@v4.17.21-K6GEbP02mWFnLA45zAmi/mode=imports/optimized/lodash.js`.
 So I have to fork it by a modules.